cbacchianif1/Engine-Simulation-Toolkit-Custom-Device/README.md

 ## Engine Simulation Toolkit Custom Device ##

-**Engine Simulation Toolkit Custom Device** is a insert description of IP
+**Engine Simulation Toolkit Custom Device** for NI VeriStand provides a powerful, open-source, configuration-based experience for validating engine control units (ECUs).
+In NI VeriStand, simply load a LabVIEW FPGA bitfile that includes Engine Simulation Toolkit IP and configure the measurement and generation options.
+Combine with your own engine physics model to create a complete ECU hardware-in-the-loop system.
+The FPGA IP library includes examples so novices and experts can transform their NI FPGA hardware into sophisticated ECU testing tools.

 ### LabVIEW Version ###